Skip to main content

 Vaccines to help prevent cancer

 Some vaccines might lower a person’s risk of getting cancer.
-For instance, a vaccine series is available to help prevent infection with HPV (human papillomavirus), the group of viruses linked to cervical and 5 other cancers.
-Even though these cancers are more likely to develop later in life, these vaccines work best if they are given between age 9 and 12.
-Children and young adults age 13 to 26 who have not yet received the HPV vaccine, or who haven't gotten all their doses, should get vaccinated as soon as possible.
-For more information, see HPV Vaccines and HPV and Cancer.
+For instance, a vaccine series is available to help prevent infection with HPV (human papillomavirus), a group of viruses linked to cervical and 5 other types of cancer.
+Even though these cancers are more likely to develop later in life, these vaccines work best if they are given between ages 9 and 12.
+Children and young adults aged 13 to 26 who have not yet received the HPV vaccine, or who haven't gotten all their doses, should get vaccinated as soon as possible.
+For more information, see HPV Vaccines.

 Vaccines can also help prevent hepatitis B virus (HBV) infection.
 Chronic infection with HBV is linked with an increased risk of liver cancer later in life.